 This is a common question people ask once they see larger medium and High Power (HP) rockets.
-There’s a lot of information to handle when first getting into HP rocketry.
-This FAQ-blog piece will step you through several of the key concepts of HP rocketry, provide logical steps for dipping your toe into HP, and even help you in getting certified (if you so desire).
+There’s a lot of information to take in when first getting into HP rocketry.
+This FAQ-blog piece will step you through several of the key concepts of HP rocketry, provide logical steps for dipping your toe into medium and HP, and even help you in getting certified (if you so desire).

 What Is “High Power Rocketry?”

-Before we tell you how to get into HP rocketry, let’s define soem terms.
+Before we tell you how to get into HP rocketry, let’s define some terms.
 One of the best definitions is one by Tim Van Milligan of Apogee Rockets.
 Tim says,

 “The lines between “low power,” “mid power,” and “high power” are drawn by the size of motor you use.
 Low power is defined as D-class motors and lower, and mid power is generally defined as E, F or G motors.
 Low and mid power rocketry tend to blur together and don’t require any specific age or ability to fly.